 - Under the guidance of leaders, participants take responsibility for keeping their living spaces tidy and clean.

 - Driving is one of the most important safety factors for any summer program.
 At sites where VISIONS leaders drive, we verify driving records in the hiring process.
-Program directors then review driving guidelines on-site, and each leader must pass a driving test before he/she is allowed to drive participants.
+Program directors then review driving guidelines on-site with each member of the leader team before participants arrive to the program.
 In programs where leaders do not drive, we hire professional drivers and occasionally take public transportation.

 - All of our sites are near physicians, medical clinics and/or hospitals.
 We usually use local clinics for basic care and travel to hospitals with more sophisticated care, if needed.
 As an extra safeguard, VISIONS requires emergency evacuation insurance for each participant.
 The cost is $90 and includes evacuation for medical or security reasons.
 Families will receive details of the plan upon registering or upon request.

-- Participants must be current with MMR and tetanus vaccinations.
-While we do not require other vaccines for our programs, a typhoid vaccination is generally recommended by the CDC for travel to developing countries.
+- While we do not require vaccines for our programs, a typhoid vaccination is generally recommended by the CDC for travel to developing countries.
 We recommend that families consult a travel doctor and refer to the CDC website when making health decisions before the program.

 What do I pack and how do I prepare?

 Packing lists, along with everything you need to know to prepare for your summer, are provided on the My VISIONS pages on our website, which will be sent to families upon enrollment.
 Program FAQ pages can also be found listed below: